1afa/sambadav/README.md

 Netherlands, to supplement a line of small business servers.
 We are releasing it because we believe that this software is useful and fills a need, and to give something back to the open-source community.
-There are other projects that do something offer similar, such as [Davenport](http://davenport.sourceforge.net) and smbwebclient.php, but we wrote SambaDAV because those projects show their age and did not fit our needs.
+There are other projects that offer something similar, such as [Davenport](http://davenport.sourceforge.net) and smbwebclient.php, but we wrote SambaDAV because those projects show their age and did not fit our needs.